portsoc/Slow-light-Radiosity/README.md

 * `frontend/` has a visualization environment and various tests
 * `test/` has all unit tests
 * `lib/` contains third-party libraries

-Work in progress.

-See the current status at [http://portsoc.github.io/Slow-light-Radiosity/frontend/](http://portsoc.github.io/Slow-light-Radiosity/frontend/)

 # Getting Started